Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 #### Execute warning

 Select one of the other players/cubes on the world map.
 Click "Move to location" and "Confirm".
-A strange "ExecuteWarningCommand" will appear on [command information](#command-information).
+A strange " ExecuteWarningCommand" will appear on [command information](#command-information).

 ![command info execute warning](./images/command-info-execute-warning.png)